 Thursday, November 19, 2015

-ALL THE REBELS OF 1830 WANTED A REPUBLIC — WITH CONTRARY GOALS
+THE REBELS OF 1830 ALL WANTED A REPUBLIC — BUT DID NOT MEAN THE SAME THING BY IT

-For more on this work of propaganda, please click.
+For more on a work that the Musée Carnavalet prominently displays, please click.

-• Many assumed that the poor must work so that an elite (that is, themselves) could create.
+• Students, journalists and intellectuals it meant universal male suffrage, a free press and legal but not social equality.
+Their models were figures of Antiquity, whose societies were based on slavery.
+Many assumed that the poor must work so that an elite (that is, themselves) could create.

 -- Writers against the Commune by Paul Lidsky, 1999